nkern/caustic_stack/README.md

 In addition, you need DictEZ.py and AttrDict.py, found in caustic_stack/

 ### Using caustic_stack ###
 See RunningTheCode.pdf to see the outline of the code and worked examples.
-Within caustic_stack/ there is a folder "example/", that details how to use caustic_stack/ in tandem with other scripts to make working with large data sets easier.

 ### Authors: ###